-- 4.12.
+4.12.
 The derivation of generic clearance levels, as described in Ref.
 [5], includes a number of conservative assumptions that were deliberately taken to encompass a large variety of exposure scenarios that could arise after clearance of any type of material.
-Many individual parameter values were chosen conservatively, for example the following: - (a) In many 'low probability' scenarios, completely bounding values were assumed, as follows for the following:
+Many individual parameter values were chosen conservatively, for example the following:

-- (i) For exposure Exposure times (8,760 h/a8760 hours for the full year, 1,800 h/a1800 hours for the full working year); - (ii) For dilution Dilution (a factor of 1, (i.e. no dilution);)); - (iii) For decay Decay time prior to and during the scenario (10ne day and no days, respectively, corresponding to virtually no decay at all); - (iv) For unfavourable Unfavourable exposure conditions (as for the water pathway considerations in Ref.
-[5]). - (b) The groundwater model contains a number of conservative assumptions, such as the following: - (i) The model assumes that the whole inventory of radionuclides in the material is available for migration. - (ii) The K_d values have been selected conservatively from the values published in literature for different elements. - (iii) The private well from which groundwater is abstracted for several uses has been assumed to beis very close to the deposited material, thus significantly reducing the effect of radioactive decay. - (c) With regard to exposure from skin contamination, the dose coefficients were based on a skin surface weight of 4 mg/em2.cm2.
-In practice, contamination would predominantly occur on the hands, where the skin surface weight is significantly higher. - 4.13.
-Methods have been applied to limit the overall degree of conservatism, as follows: - (a) Two sets of scenarios were used in parallel, one applying 'realistic' scenarios for an individual effective dose criterion of the order of 10 μSv perin a year, and one applying 'low probability' scenarios for an individual effective dose criterion of 1 mSv perin a year.
+- (a) In many 'low probability' scenarios, completely bounding values were assumed for the following: - (i) Exposure times (8760 hours for the full year, 1800 hours for the full working year); - (ii) Dilution (a factor of 1 (i.e. no dilution)); - (iii) Decay time prior to and during the scenario (one day and no days, respectively, corresponding to virtually no decay at all); - (iv) Unfavourable exposure conditions (as for the water pathway considerations in Ref.
+[5]). - (b) The groundwater model contains a number of conservative assumptions, such as the following: - (i) The whole inventory of radionuclides in the material is available for migration. - (ii) The Kd values have been selected conservatively from the values published in literature for different elements. - (iii) The private well from which groundwater is abstracted for several uses is very close to the deposited material, thus significantly reducing the effect of radioactive decay.

+(c) With regard to exposure from skin contamination, the dose coefficients were based on a skin surface weight of 4 mg/cm.
+In practice, contamination would predominantly occur on the hands, where the skin surface weight is significantly higher.

+4.13.
+Methods have been applied to limit the overall degree of conservatism, as follows:

+- (a) Two sets of scenarios were used in parallel, one applying 'realistic' scenarios for an individual effective dose criterion of the order of 10 $\mu$ Sv in a year, and one applying 'low probability' scenarios for an individual effective dose criterion of 1 mSv in a year.
 In this way, parameter values for the 'realistic' scenarios could be less conservative.
-This approach meets the criteracriteria for clearance in paras I.10 and I.11 of GSR Part 3 [1]. - (b) The scenarios for workers and members of the public were formulated in such a way that those exposure pathways that could occur simultaneously (e.g. external irradiation and inhalation) were analysed together and their dose contributions added.
+This approach meets the criteria for clearance in paras I.10 and I.11 of GSR Part 3 [1]. - (b) The scenarios for workers and members of the public were formulated in such a way that exposure pathways that could occur simultaneously (e.g. external irradiation and inhalation) were analysed together and their dose contributions added.
 This allowed the necessary conservatism in the model to be applied over the sum of exposure pathways rather than applying it to each pathway individually, thus reducing the overall amount of conservatism in the model.